-This court held a recorded telephonic preliminary pretrial conference in both these cases on December 17, 2010.
+This court held a recorded telephonic preliminary pretrial conference in both these cases on January 28, 2011.
 Plaintiff is representing himself and appeared without an attorney.
-Defendants appeared by William L. Gansner.
-The court set the schedule and discussed with the parties how this case will go forward.
+Defendants appeared by Melissa R. Rhone.
+The court set the schedule for both cases to proceed together until trial, and discussed with the parties how these cases will go forward.